Election Day: November 3, 2020. Polls are open 7am-8pm

 I requested a mail-in or absentee ballot, but I have decided that I want to vote in person.
 Can I cancel my ballot request for this election and vote in person?

 While you may cancel a request to be added to the Annual Mail-in Ballot list (see FAQ), it is not possible to cancel a mail-in ballot request for just one election.
 But, you do not have to return the mail-in/absentee ballot.
 To vote in person after requesting a mail-in ballot, bring the ballot, the security envelope and the outer envelope with you to your polling place.
 The Judge of Elections will take the ballot from you and "spoil it".
-You will be able to vote via a regular ballot.
+You will need to sign a statement attesting to the spoiling of your ballot.
+Then you will be able to vote via a regular ballot.

 It is very important that you bring not just your ballot but also both envelopes with you if you want to vote this way.